 Types of Projects

-Q: What stage should the projects that are still in edit be?
+Q: At what stage should projects be that are still in edit/post?

 A: For narrative work, it’s advised that you’ve completed principal photography.
 Ideally the film or episode(s) being submitted are well on their way through postproduction.
 For documentary work, you have at minimum a scene assembly, all the way through to a completed film or episode(s).